 Those pea shoots will be perfect for piling on top of a Sheet Pan Frittata, and I’ll make some fun Melon Breakfast Bowls with the casaba.

-There’s probably no sturdier bag than an LL Bean Boat and Tote.
+There’s probably no sturdier bag than an LL Bean tote.
 These classics have been hand crafted (also in Maine) for generations.
 I especially love these Americana colors.
 It can be hosed down if your blackberries somehow wound up at the bottom of the heap.
 (Click on the image to get more details)

 Speaking of blackberries, we’re going to be blitzing up some Blackberry Moscato Slushies this weekend, what’s on your holiday menu?